dssg/triage/docs/sources/experiments/temporal-validation.md

     test_label_timespans=['7day'] # time period across which outcomes are labeled in test matrices )

+visualize_chops_plotly(chopper)
 visualize_chops(chopper)
 ```

 ## Triage CLI

 The Triage CLI exposes the `showtimechops` command which just takes a YAML file as input.
+Note that this only works for the static, Matplotib, version.
 This YAML file is expected to have a `temporal_config` section with Timechop parameters.
 You can use a full experiment config, or just create a YAML file with only temporal config parameters; the temporal config just has to be present.
 Here, we use the [example_experiment_config.yaml](https://github.com/dssg/triage/blob/master/example/config/experiment.yaml) from the Triage repository root as an example.

 `triage experiment example_experiment_config.yaml --show-timechops`

 ## Result

+For the interactive version, you should see output similar to [this notebook](https://colab.research.google.com/drive/1BjWZLEynQK-7DOSEP5zhT_-RefIb8gGS?usp=sharing)

-Using either method, you should see output similar to this:
+For the static graph, you should ee output similar to this:

 ![time chop visualization](timechops.png)